Before Tennessee rampage, suspect texted friend link to Islamic verse

 | CHATTANOOGA, Tenn.

 CHATTANOOGA, Tenn.
-Hours before the Tennessee shooting that killed five U.S. servicemen, the suspected gunman texted his close friend a link to a long Islamic verse that included the line: "Whosoever shows enmity to a friend of Mine, then I have declared war against him."
+Hours before the Tennessee shooting that killed five U.S. servicemen, the suspected gunman texted a close friend a link to an Islamic verse that included the line: "Whosoever shows enmity to a friend of Mine, then I have declared war against him."

+The gunman's family said in a statement late on Saturday he had suffered from depression, and that they had experienced shock and horror over the violence.

-His friend thought nothing of it at the time, but now wonders if it was a clue to Thursday's rampage in Chattanooga, which has re-ignited concerns about the radicalisation of young Muslim men.
+The suspect's friend said he thought nothing of the text message at the time, but now wonders if it was a clue to Thursday's rampage in Chattanooga, which has re-ignited concerns about the radicalization of young Muslim men.

 "I didn't see it as a hint at the time, but it may have been his way of telling me something," the friend told Reuters on Saturday.
 He requested anonymity for fear of a backlash.